neondatabase/website/content/docs/guides/auth-auth0.md

 Next, we can add more routes and features to the application.
 The `UserProvider` component from `@auth0/nextjs-auth0` provides the user context to each page, allowing you to conditionally render content based on the user's authentication state.

-To view and manage the users who authenticated with your application, you can navigate to the [Auth0 Dashboard](https://manage.auth0.com/) and click on the `User Management > Users` text in the sidebar.
-Here, you can see the list of users who have logged in and take actions for them.
+To view and manage the users who authenticated with your application, you can navigate to the [Auth0 Dashboard](https://manage.auth0.com/) and click on **User Management > Users** in the sidebar.
+Here, you can see the list of users who have logged in and perform any necessary actions for those users.

 ## Source code